VadzimAlkhimionak/react-native-alza-payment-pass/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/AlzaReactNativePaymentPassExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-alza-react-native-payment-pass`.
+To edit the Objective-C or Swift files, open `example/ios/AlzaPaymentPassExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-alza-payment-pass`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-alza-react-native-payment-pass` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-alza-payment-pass` under `Android`.

 ### Commit message convention